-Effect of Agribusiness Investors' Socioeconomic Characteristics on the Choice of Climate Change Adaptation Strategies Socio-economic characteristics of individual has a way of influencing his/her choice of climate change adaptation strategy.
-Therefore, table 3showed the result of multinomial regression that was used to effect agribusiness determine the of investors' socio-economic characteristics on the choice of climate change adaptation strategies.
+Effect of Agribusiness Investors' Socioeconomic Characteristics on the Choice of Climate Change Adaptation Strategies

+Socio-economic characteristics of individual has a way of influencing his/her choice of climate change adaptation strategy.
+Therefore, table 3showed the result of multinomial regression that was used to the effect of determine agribusiness investors' socio-economic characteristics on the choice of climate change adaptation strategies.
 The result showed that -2 log likelihood was 457.772.
-The likelihood ratio Chi Square of 963.019 with a P-value of (0.000) gave a good impression that the dependent and independent variables included in the model had good fit.
-The the level of probability (p>0.05) or 5% was high enough in providing sufficient explanation about the model.
-Hence, a suggestion socio-economic that the characteristics of the investors have significant effects on the choice of climate change adaptation strategies.
+The likelihood ratio Chi Square of 963.019 with a P-value of (0.000) gave a good impression that the dependent independent variables and included in the model had good fit.
+The Pseudo R which was 0.949 and greater than the level of probability (p>0.05) or 5% was high enough in providing sufficient explanation about the model.
+Hence, a suggestion that the socio-economic characteristics of the investors have significant effects on the choice of climate change adaptation strategies.